Buf CLI

 - require_unimplemented_servers=false

-You can also use the --type flag, which overrides whatever might be configured in buf.gen.yaml.
+You can also use the --type flag, which overrides whatever is configured in buf.gen.yaml.

 Only generate the type with a fully qualified name of buf.alpha.lint.v1.IDPaths